 Other medicinal plants that may treat sciatica

 Below are descriptions of two plants in another class of medicines: narcotics.
 The mode of action of narcotics is the interference with pain receptors in the central nervous system.
 Jamaican dogwood is a powerful analgesic that can be harmful if misused or if the dosage is not certain.
-Anyone taking these medicines should only do so under the supervision of a medical doctor.
+Anyone taking these should only do so under the supervision of a medical doctor.

 Jamaican Dogwood (Piscidia piscipula and P. erythrina)

 This tree is native to tropical, coastal areas of the New World.
 It is also known as Florida fish poison or “fishfuddle” because native people have used an extract, containing the toxin rotenone, to sedate fish in the water, making it possible to catch them by hand.

 It has also been traditionally used to treat nerve pain, as in tooth-aches and the more severe cases of sciatica.
 The plant contains a number of other alkaloids that in large enough doses can be toxic to humans.
 The sedative and antispasmodic properties of Jamaican dogwood are thought to be due to one or more cannabinoids.

 When used in traditional practice, Jamaican dogwood is normally taken in capsule or tincture form.
 The extracts of this plant are powerful analgesics and sedatives and it possible to over-medicate, especially since the concentration of the active ingredients will vary.

 Those who are sensitive to neuro-active drugs, especially children, and pregnant or nursing women, should avoid it.
 Sweating, tremors, and numbness are symptoms of over-medication.

 Jamaican dogwood should not be taken by anyone already using drugs for insomnia or anxiety and it should not be taken before surgery as it may complicate the anesthesia.